ELELAB/MAVISp/README.md

 ### Running the app locally

-With your Python environment still active and from inside the `MAVISp` folder, run:
+With your Python environment still active and from inside the `MAVISp` repository directory, run:

 ```
-cd MAVISp
 streamlit run app.py
 ```